How To Get The Most From Your Saxenda?

 Identifying your attitudes towards eating and weight loss can help you keep your weight off in the long run.

-Set yourself manageable and do-able goals and learn what you can do to make them more achievable.
+Set yourself manageable and doable goals, and learn what you can do to make them more achievable.

-Surround yourself with positive people who motivate you - including family, friends or local weight loss support groups.
+Surround yourself with positive people who motivate you, including family, friends, or local weight loss support groups.
 Speak to your doctor if you notice any negative changes in your mood during your weight loss journey.

 Authored & Reviewed By